top of page

 Program Overview

-Our South Africa Internship is open to ALL majors!
+Our South Africa Internship is open to both athletes and non-athletes of ALL majors!

 Highlights

-• Intern with one of our local partner organizations and gain valuable hands-on experience to boost your resume
+• Intern with one of our local partner organizations and earn academic credit through your school

 • Make a lasting impact on the local community through your internship and service projects